-Teacher Candidate - The student in the ESU teacher education program.
-The teacher candidate is in the capstone experience for continuing professional growth during this important part of teacher preparation.
-The teacher candidate is provided assistance from individuals who collaborate as the support team for them - the Supervisor(s) from the University, the Teacher(s) in the school, and the Director of Field Placement.
+Student Teacher (hereinafter referred to as "intern") - The student in the ESU teacher education program.
+The Intern is in the capstone experience for continuing professional growth during this important part of teacher preparation.
+The intern is provided assistance from individuals who collaborate as the support team for them - the Supervisor(s) from the University, the Teacher(s) in the school, and the Director of Field Placement.